 Were a leak of personal information to occur, NTT Group's operations would suffer from a decrease in corporate value, the loss of customers, and other negative impacts.
 It is therefore crucial that we reinforce our information security and personal information protection systems to ensure stringent information management.

-Measures to Reinforce Information Security and Personal Information Protection
+Overview of NTT Group's Information Security and Personal Information Protection Initiatives

 NTT Group has established policies and rules concerning customer, shareholder, employee, and other information in accordance with NTT Group Information Security Policy.